Life insurance and traveling

 What questions do insurance companies ask regarding travel?

 While applying for a new life insurance policy, the underwriting process involves filling out a detailed questionnaire or verbally answering questions about your travel history.
 You’ll be asked about the countries you’ve visited in the past two years, how often you’ve visited the countries, and the purpose behind those visits.

 You’ll also be expected to disclose any travel plans for the future.
 Along with the length, the frequency of the trips matters too.
-Most companies allow between three to six months of travel before subjecting you to being underwritten as a foreign national.
+Most companies allow between three to six months of travel (as with snowbirds, for instance) before subjecting you to being underwritten as a foreign national.
 Any stays extending beyond the six-month limit will compel the insurance provider to scrutinize your application on a case-by-case basis.
 Being deemed a foreign national can limit your coverage, increase premium costs, and disqualify you from being able to add certain insurance riders.